tomesink/obsidian/10 Projects/Notes/Web Design 101/Episode 16 - 5 Website Types & How To Design Them.md

 ### 1. Content

-Content itself.
-Purpose of this websites is to make people read/
+Purpose of these websites is to make people read.
+Design an article will be the main challenge.

+### 2. Imagery

+Just reasdin